seamusdemora/PiFormulae/MoveRTCfromI2C1-to-I2C0.md

 |    dtparam    |                                        |              dtparam=i2c_vc=on              | enables i2c0 (Pi 4)             |
 |   dtoverlay   | dtoverlay=i2c-rtc,ds3231,wakeup-source | dtoverlay=i2c-rtc,ds3231,wakeup-source,i2c0 | connect RTC via i2c0            |

-> **NOTES:**
+> **IMPORTANT NOTES:**
 >
 > 1. Some settings are *hardware-dependent* (RPi version).
 Consult `/boot/overlays/README` for details.
 > 2. Disabling `i2c1` is ***optional***, but *iaw* recommendation not to enable unused features.
-> 3. On more than one occasion, after setting everything up as detailed above, I have gottn an **ERROR** when I run `i2cdetect`:
+> 3. On more than one occasion, after setting everything up as detailed here, I have gotten an **ERROR** when I run `i2cdetect`:

    ```bash
       $ sudo i2cdetect -y 0
       Error: Could not open file `/dev/i2c-0' or `/dev/i2c/0': No such file or directory
    ```
 The solution that has worked each time is to run **`sudo raspi-config`** to enable the `i2c` interface.
 I do not know why, or what causes this, nor have I seen it mentioned anywhere else.
-But of course you can now run `raspi-config` from the command line; an [enlightening tutorial](https://pi3g.com/2021/05/20/enabling-and-checking-i2c-on-the-raspberry-pi-using-the-command-line-for-your-own-scripts/) explains how in detail.
+In my experience it has **only** occurred with systems that have never had `i2c` enabled previously.
+If you abhor the `raspi-config` user interface, you can now run `raspi-config` from the command line; this [enlightening tutorial](https://pi3g.com/2021/05/20/enabling-and-checking-i2c-on-the-raspberry-pi-using-the-command-line-for-your-own-scripts/) explains how in detail.

 > 4. **_BEWARE of the SIDE EFFECTS_** of using **`sudo raspi-config`** to enable the `i2c` interface. `raspi-config` will write to your `/boot/config.txt` file: `dtparam=i2c_arm=on`.
 This enables `i2c1`, which is not what was wanted.
 It can *break* other overlays you have; e.g. the `gpio-shutdown` overlay which uses GPIO 3 by default.
 Since [GPIO 3 is the `SCL` line for `i2c1`](https://pinout.xyz/pinout/pin5_gpio3#), setting the `dtparam=i2c_arm=on` renders GPIO 3 useless for the `gpio-shutdown` overlay.
 The solution?
 After running `raspi-config`, you will need to edit the `/boot/config.txt` file to remove the *side-effects*.
 Alternatively, you can use the `dtoverlay` utility to repair the damage at run-time; [a dynamic device tree](https://www.raspberrypi.com/documentation/computers/configuration.html#part3.5).